easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Code_style.md

 7. Spaces around arrows
 8. Do not indent `when` cases
 9. Do not indent after `private` / `protected`
-10. Single quotes `''` for non-interpolated strings
+10. Use double quotes `"` for strings, we prefer consistency

 > [RubyMine](https://www.jetbrains.com/ruby/) takes care of most of them automatically.